Using advanced GIS to optimise fibre optic networks

 However, there is often also a lack of real-time information and the necessary integrations and connectivity.
 Instead, telecommunications network operators need a network model that delivers accurate, current information across their organisation.

-This is where advanced GIS technology comes it.
+This is where advanced GIS technology comes in.
 It can streamline engineering processes and maintain an operations-ready network model accessible across the business.
 Indeed, these solutions can provide location-based information and tools for the complete lifecycle of civil infrastructure and fibre network management – from design and construction to maintenance and operations, both in the back office and the field.

 Advanced GIS